 Mark studied law at the universities of Würzburg and Frankfurt in Germany, qualifying first as a German Rechtsanwalt, then as a solicitor of England and Wales.
 After further studies at the University of Melbourne, Mark was admitted as a solicitor in 2003 to the Supreme Court of Victoria.

-Mark is listed in The Best Lawyers in Australia in asset finance law and as a recommended banking & finance lawyer in Victoria in Doyle's Guide to the Australian Legal Profession.
+Mark has been recognised in The Best Lawyers in Australia in Asset Finance Law every year since 2018 and as a recommended banking & finance lawyer in Victoria in Doyle's Guide to the Australian Legal Profession.
 Mark has also been a finalist for the Lawyers Weekly Partner of the Year in Banking and Finance for 2017 and 2019.

 - Acting for a Singaporean based mezzanine financier in a AUD$210 million property development finance transaction in Sydney.

 - Acting for a mezzanine subscriber of notes in a warehouse trust established by RESIMAC to acquire AUD$300 million of mortgage loans currently funded by RHG.

 - Acting for an Australian real estate investment trust in relation to a AUD$150 million syndicated facility secured by a portfolio of real and other property throughout the east coast of Australia.

 - Advising a mezzanine development property financier in the staged funding of a residential development at Coopers Plain, Queensland with a completed value of AUD$600 million.

 - Acting for a property developer on a AUD$90 million facility with mezzanine debt provided under a s128F note structure from a Hong Kong financier.

 - Advising a US-based equipment financier on a complex cross-border receivables financing transaction.

 - Advising a property developer on the acquisition of debt from an Australian bank in respect of a hotel group under external administration.